Michel Poulette: Career

 Poulette directed his first film, Louis 19, in 1994, to positive reviews, and then was a director for the sketch comedy series Rock et Belles Oreilles.
 In 1997 his detective film The Haven was released.

-Poulette went on to direct the feature films La conciergerie and Family History (Histoire de famille).
+Poulette went on to direct the feature films The Caretaker's Lodge (La Conciergerie) and Family History (Histoire de famille).
 He directed the film Maïna in 2014; it was nominated for a Canadian Screen Award and screened at a number of film festivals.

 In 1999 he directed the television film Bonanno: A Godfather's Story, which received mixed reviews, and in 2003 the spy story Agent of Influence.
-He also directed Tipping Point and Too Young to Marry, and episodes of the television series Urgence, MVP and Sophie.
+He also directed Tipping Point and Too Young to Marry, and episodes of the television series Urgence, MVP, and Sophie.

 Poulette worked for several television networks, directed a number of commercials, and has been awarded five "campaign of the year" awards in TV advertising.
 He has also directed video for the videogame industry, with Myst IV: Revelation and the first trailer of Assassin's Creed.
 Both for Ubisoft.